-- 1. We are at the cusp of a new revolution of enterprise value creation.
-We call it the experience-verse (X-verse) Revolution. - 2.
-In the X-verse, value creation is getting de-centered and democratized.
-Technology leverage becomes eXperiencer-centric, even as its innovation becomes ecosystem-centric. - 3.
-The universe of eXperience environments and new experiences, that emerge from moments of engagements of experiencers in digitalized interactive ecosystems, constitutes the X-verse. - 4.
-Experiences of value must be co-created in the X-verse, among experiencers and activated networked environments of ecosystems. - 5.
-All enterprises operate in the X-verse, even if they don't realize it.
-With the advent of digital technologies, it has become possible to innovate unique eXperience environments and enhance valuable experiences to all stakeholders, seen as experiencers. - 6.
-The PIE X (Platforms, Impacts, Engagements, eXperiences) lens helps enterprises see new innovation and value creation opportunities (and challenges) in the digitalized interactive ecosystems of the X-verse. - 7.
-"Co-Creation Advantage" obtained through the "Engagement Power" in the X-verse goes beyond "Competitive Advantage" of conventional enterprises.
+1. We are at the cusp of a new revolution of enterprise value creation.
+We call it the Experience-verse Revolution (X-verse).

+2. In the X-verse, value creation is getting de-centred and democratized.
+Technology becomes human-centric, even as innovation becomes ecosystem-centric.

+3. The universe of new experiences and experience environments, which emerge at the moment of interaction or engagement of the Experiencers and the Ecosystems, constitutes the X-verse.

+4. Experiences, by definition, has to be co-created between the Experiencer and the Ecosystem.

+5. All enterprises operate in the X-verse, even if they don't realize it.
+With the advent of digital technologies, it has become possible to amplify these experiences and experience environments.

+6. The PIE X Ecosystem (Platforms, Impacts, Engagement, Experiencers, Ecosystems) lens helps enterprise see new value creation opportunities in the X-verse.

+7. "Co-Creation Advantage" obtained through the "Engagement Power" in the X-verse goes beyond the "Competitive Advantage" of the conventional enterprises

-We argue that the world is at the cusp of a new revolution, one that is fundamentally transforming the way we live, work, play, and learn, through digitalized emergent experiences.
-It is unlike the previous four Industrial Revolutions, where the emphasis has been on material technology - the power of steam, electricity, computer and data - as driving goods and services.
-We are in a new value-creation era, powered by engagements entailing emergent experiences of value in digitalized interactive ecosystems.
-We call this the eXperience-verse (X-verse) Revolution, where humanization of value, and its consequences, must be considered in harnessing the data power of digital technology (See Figure 5.)
+We argue that the world is at the cusp of a new revolution, one that is fundamentally transforming the way we live, work, play, and learn.
+It is unlike the previous four Industrial Revolutions, where the emphasis has been on technology - the power of steam, electricity, computer and data.
+We are in a new value-creation era, which is powered by engagements and experiences, and where humanity has to come before technology.
+We call this the Experience-verse Revolution.
+In short, the X-verse Revolution.
+Refer to Fig 4.

-Figure 5: Experience-verse Revolution (Source: Venkat Ramaswamy; Picture adapted from Brittanica)
+Fig 4 : Experience verse Revolution (Source: Venkat Ramaswamy; Picture adapted from Brittanica

-Let us consider the following examples of enterprise value creation in different contexts.
+Let us consider the following examples of enterprise value creation in different context.